-- Vermin proof grain storage has lessened the availability of prey around farmyards. - Land take for new roads, factories and housing schemes has reduced and fragmented suitable grassland habitats around urban areas. - Secondary poisoning due to the use of toxic rodenticides. - Kestrels hunting along road verges and railway lines can be killed. - Egg, or chick, thief's, or illegal breeders.
+- Vermin proof grain storage has lessened the availability of prey around farmyards. - Land take for new roads, factories and housing schemes has reduced and fragmented suitable grassland habitats around urban areas. - Secondary poisoning due to the use of toxic rodenticides. - Kestrels hunting along road verges and railway lines can be killed. - Theft of Kestrel eggs and chicks by criminals.